 51 Pages Posted: 5 Sep 2017 Last revised: 22 Sep 2020

 We document a large return drift around monetary policy announcements by the Federal Open Market Committee (FOMC).
 Stock returns start drifting up 25 days before expansionary monetary policy surprises, whereas they decrease before contractionary surprises.
 The cumulative return difference across expansionary and contractionary policy decisions amounts to 2.5% until the day of the policy decision and continues to increase to more than 4.5% 15 days after the meeting.
 The drift is more pronounced during periods of high uncertainty, it is a market-wide phenomenon, and it is present in all industries and many international equity markets.
-Standard returns factors and time-series momemtum do not span the return drift around FOMC policy decisions.
+Standard returns factors and time-series momentum do not span the return drift around FOMC policy decisions.
 A simple trading strategy exploiting the drift around FOMC meetings increases Sharpe ratios relative to a buy-and-hold investment by a factor of 4.
 The cumulative returns before FOMC meetings significantly predict the subsequent policy surprise.

-Keywords: Return Drift, Policy Speeches, Expected Returns, Macro News
+Keywords: Return Drift, Monetary Policy, FOMC, Macro News

 JEL Classification: E31, E43, E44, E52, E58, G12

 Suggested Citation: Suggested Citation